Yin Vs. Yang

 What is interesting is that unlike Buddhism which has much advice on different problems, times of life, and of course personal crises, since that is when many people turn or turn back to religion, Taoism is rather vague.
 Sometimes the individual is told to go with the flow, go against the flow.
 It also depends if the change affects you or someone else.

-Essentially it demonstrates to work well, everything in the world has to be balanced and re-balanced continually so that all things on earth and in us are in perfect harmony
+Essentially it demonstrates to work well.
+Everything in the world has to be balanced and re-balanced continually.
+All things on earth and in us will be in perfect harmony